RunestoneInteractive/thinkcspy/_sources/Dictionaries/TuplesandMutability.rst

    :prefix: list-26-
    :start: 1

+.. index:: tuples, mutability, records, fields, slice

 Tuples and Mutability
 ---------------------

-So far you have seen two types of sequential collections: strings, which are made up of characters; and lists, which are made up of elements of any type.
+Now we'll turn our attention from dictionaries to tuples.
+In the previous two chapters you learned about two types of sequential collections: strings, which are made up of characters; and lists, which are made up of elements of any type.
 One of the differences we noted is that the elements of a list can be modified, but the characters in a string cannot.
 In other words, strings are **immutable** and lists are **mutable**.

 A **tuple**, like a list, is a sequence of items of any type.
-Unlike lists, however, tuples are immutable.
+Unlike lists, however, *tuples are immutable*.
 Syntactically, a tuple is a comma-separated sequence of values.
 Although it is not necessary, it is conventional to enclose tuples in parentheses:

 .. sourcecode:: python

     julia = ("Julia", "Roberts", 1967, "Duplicity", 2009, "Actress", "Atlanta, Georgia")

-Tuples are useful for representing what other languages often call *records* --- some related information that belongs together, like your student record.
+Tuples are useful for representing what other languages often call **records** --- some related information that belongs together, like your student record, for example.
 There is no description of what each of these *fields* means, but we can guess.
 A tuple lets us "chunk" together related information and use it as a single thing.

 Tuples support the same sequence operations as strings and lists.
 For example, the index operator selects an element from a tuple.

-As with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.
+And, as with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.

 .. sourcecode:: python

     julia[0] = 'X'
     TypeError: 'tuple' object does not support item assignment

 Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different information.
-To construct the new tuple, it is convenient that we can slice parts of the old tuple and join up the bits to make the new tuple.
+To construct the new tuple, it is convenient that we can *slice* parts of the old tuple and join up the bits to make the new tuple.
 So ``julia`` has a new recent film, and we might want to change her tuple.
-We can easily slice off the parts we want and concatenate them with the new tuple.
+We can easily slice off the parts we want and *concatenate* them with the new tuple.

 .. activecode:: ch09_tuple1